grafana/alloy/docs/sources/reference/components/loki/loki.source.kubernetes.md

 ## Exported fields

-`loki.source.kubernetes` does not export any fields.
+`loki.source.kubernetes` doesn't export any fields.

 ## Component health

 `loki.source.kubernetes` is only reported as unhealthy if given an invalid configuration.

 ## Debug information

-`loki.source.kubernetes` exposes some target-level debug information per
+`loki.source.kubernetes` exposes some target-level debug information per target:
-target:

 * The labels associated with the target.
 * The full set of labels which were found during service discovery.